 Even though you’ve probably never met someone who has it, this phobia is very much real.
 People who have it can become irrationally scared when they see wine bottles, spilled wine, or if they come in contact with wine in any way.

 22. Ever wonder why it’s called “toasting”?
-Charred toast was regularly dunked into wine in ancient Rome.
+The charred toast was regularly dunked into wine in ancient Rome.

 Why does wine not have nutrition facts?